1. Create a Professional Profile for LinkedIn Marketing

 - Location based groups such as the Chamber of Commerce, local chapters of industry associations, and local professional networking groups;

 - Groups related to your industry including those started by individuals around an industry topic, as well as groups started by other companies.
-If you can’t one one or more that fit the bill, start one;
+If you can’t find one or more that fit the bill, start one;

 - Professional groups such as industry associations.